pradeep-kumavat/pradeep-kumavat/README.md

 # 💫 About Me:
-I'm currently workin on Nextjs and Typescript<br>
+I'm currently working on Nextjs and Typescript<br>

 ## 🌐 Socials: